Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Detector and coordinate system

 The DS system follows the US planes and offers finer granularity for muon identification and position measurement.
 DS planes consist of two orthogonal layers of scintillator bars (one horizontal and one vertical), except for the fourth plane (DS4), which contains only vertical bars.
 Each bar has a \mbox{$1 \times 1$ cm$^2$} cross-section, with lengths of \mbox{$82.5$ cm} for horizontal bars and \mbox{$63.5$ cm} for vertical bars.
 Horizontal bars are read out by a single SiPM at each end, while vertical bars are read out by a single SiPM at the top.
 Similarly to the SciFi, the DS planes are labeled DS1 to DS4.

 Since 2025, the fourth DS plane has been relocated further downstream, with two drift tube planes (mDTs) installed between DS3 and DS4 to enhance muon tracking \cite{bib:miniDT}.
-Data from the mDTs was not used for this analysis.
+As the mDT data was not incorporated into this analysis and the relocation of DS4 did not alter the DS tracking performance, these modifications have no effect on the muon flux measurement.

 The system utilizes a triggerless data acquisition architecture, where all signals exceeding preset thresholds are processed by the front-end electronics and clustered in time to form events.
 An online software noise filter is subsequently applied.
 This maintains both a negligible detector deadtime and a negligible loss in signal efficiency.
-Events are recorded if they satisfy specific topological criteria, such as the presence of coincident hits across multiple detector planes.
+Events are recorded if they have coincident hits across multiple detector planes.

 We employ a right-handed orthogonal coordinate system with its origin at \mbox{480 m} from IP1 along the LHC beam collision axis (assuming a null crossing angle).
-The $z$-axis is oriented along the detector's longitudinal axis, while the $y$-axis points upward, opposite to gravity.
+The $z$-axis is oriented along the detector's longitudinal axis, while the $y$-axis points upward.